mit72/SoundWave/README.md

 # SoundWave
 How to use:
 - Need Java 21 or later
-- Go to out/artifacts download the latest version
 - Only for Windows devices

 # Change log 1.0 RELEASE!